-STATIC DHCP LIST
+DHCP RESERVATIONS LIST

-After saved the DHCP reservation, the STATIC DHCP LIST will list the configuration.
+After saved the DHCP reservation, the DHCP RESERVATIONS LIST will list the configuration.

-The NUMBER OF DYNAMIC DHCP CLIENTS shows how many DHCP clients (PC or Laptop) connected to the router currently and detailed information of the computer(s) connected.
+The NUMBER OF DYNAMIC DHCP CLIENTS shows how many DHCP clients (PC or Laptop) connected to the router currently.

 Click on the Save Settings button.
 You will be asked to reboot by a pop-up window.
 Click on the OK to reboot the router.